fturizo/ConferenceDemo/CombinedTests/README.md

 # Combined Integration Test Module

-Wrapper project for Integration tests of all micro service modules.
+Wrapper project for Integration tests of all microservice modules.
 Integration tests are executed via [Testcontainers](https://www.testcontainers.org/).
 For this reason, Docker must be installed locally.